GOTCHA! Twilight Car Burglar In Bergen Nabbed By Off-Duty Passaic County Sheriff’s Officer

 An off-duty Passaic County sheriff’s officer nabbed Tony Amandee Smith of Monroe Township (Middlesex County) on Colonial Road shortly before 7 p.m.
 Saturday, April 9, Capt.
 Mark McCombs said.

-The officer kept Smith in custody before borough officers collected him, McCombs said.
+The officer kept Smith in custody until borough officers collected him, McCombs said.

 Detective Frank O’Brien and Officers Denis Hill and Stephanie Halihan are investigating.